Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Common Practices of ADS Testing

 {\bf\em On-road testing.} In on-road testing, autonomous vehicles are tested in public roads where various scenarios and unexpected conditions could occur.
-The number of kilometers an ADS travels without human intervention (i.e., km per disengagement) in on-road testing is used to measure the reliability of an ADS~\cite{Disengagement}.
-Companies need to carry out long-distance on-road testing to ensure the reliability of their driving systems.
-As shown in the Disengagement Report provided by the California Department of Motor Vehicles~\cite{Disengagement}, Waymo conducted over 1 million kilometers of on-road testing in 2020, and its km per disengagement was 48K km.
-During the interview, P8 said, ``\textit{The entire on-road testing required 50,000 to 100,000 kilometers, which must include different driving scenes such as highways, country roads, and urban roads.}'' P9 mentioned that, during on-road testing, testers had to sit in the car and record driving data, especially for driving scenarios that requires human intervention.
-The collected data would be either saved in local storage or uploaded to cloud platform.
-Later on, these data would be cleaned and labelled for model training and testing.
+In practice, ADS companies need to carry out long-distance on-road testing to ensure the reliability of their driving systems.
+The number of kilometers an ADS travels without human intervention (i.e., km per disengagement) in on-road testing is used to measure the reliability of their ADS.
+As shown in the Disengagement from California Department of Motor Vehicles~\cite{Disengagement}, Waymo conducted over 1 million kilometers of on-road testing in 2020, and its distance for each disengagement was about 48,000 km.
+During the interview, P8 said, ``\textit{the entire on-road testing required 50,000 to 100,000 kilometers, which must include different driving scenes such as highways, country roads, and urban roads.}'' Furthermore, P9 mentioned that testers had to sit in the car and record driving data in on-road testing.
+The collected data would be either saved in local storage or uploaded to cloud platform, some of which would be cleaned and labelled for model training and testing.
+While on-road testing is critical, the reality is that, due to technical and financial constraints, many ADS practitioners can only conduct on-road testing within a limited range of mileage.
+Figure~\ref{fig:driving} shows that only 8\% of participants conducted more than 100,000 km on-road testing, and 11\% of them conducted 10,000 to 50,000 km on-road testing.
+As discussed in the next section, simulation testing is often considered as a more affordable and safer testing option for the majority of ADS practitioners.

-\titlebox{Common Practice 5:}{Long-distance on-road testing is widely practiced to ensure the reliability of ADSs, through which driving data is collected and processed for further training and testing.}
+\begin{finding}{} On-road testing is considered as critical to ensure ADS reliability and robustness, while only a small portion of ADS practitioners have done long-distance testing. \end{finding}